 Ted S. Bernstein is a resident and citizen of Florida.
 He is alleged in the underlying suit to be the "trustee" of the Bernstein Trust.
 Ted Bernstein is further, individually, upon information and belief, a beneficiary of the Bernstein Trust (as Simon Bernstein's son).

 ELIOT ANSWER: ELIOT admits that Ted S. Bernstein (“TED”) is a resident of Florida.
 ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the remainder of the allegations of this paragraph and therefore denies the same.
-That ELIOT claims that TED makes his claims in this lawsuit acting as purported “trustee” of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” but also TED alleges this trust and any executed copies cannot be located.
+That ELIOT claims that TED makes his claims in this Lawsuit acting as alleged “trustee” of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” but also TED alleges this trust and any executed copies cannot be located.
 Therefore, it would be almost impossible for TED to make assertions to who the true and proper trustees and beneficiaries of such lost trust are.
 ELIOT claims that the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” was not the final beneficiary of the Policy(ies).
 On information and belief the beneficiary of the Policy(ies) at the time of Simon L. Bernstein (“SIMON”) death, as according to Jackson’s Counter Claim the beneficiary at the time of death was the “Simon Bernstein Trust, N.A.” and thus the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” may have no valid claim as a prior beneficiary.

 Eliot Bernstein is a resident and citizen of Florida.
-He has asserted that he and/or his children are potential beneficiaries under the Policy as Simon Bernstein's son, presumably under the Bernstein Trust.
+He has asserted that he and/or his children are potential beneficiaries under the Policy(ies) as Simon Bernstein's son, presumably under the Bernstein Trust.

 ELIOT ANSWER: ELIOT admits residency and citizenry of Florida and that he has asserted that he and/or his children are potential beneficiaries as SIMON’s son and grandchildren.
 ELIOT denies his claims were made under the Bernstein Trust, which according to TED’s response to Jackson’s Counter Claim, “Ted Bernstein and the Bernstein Trust admit that to its knowledge no one has been able to locate an executed original or an executed copy of the Bernstein Trust, but denies that no one has located a copy of the Bernstein Trust.”
 In other words the executed “Bernstein Trust” is lost and no one has a copy and herein the term “lost” trust will refer to the “Bernstein Trust” and any other names it is referenced as.

-First Arlington National Bank is, upon information and belief, a bank in Illinois that was, at one point, and the purported trustee for the "S.B.
+First Arlington National Bank is, upon information and belief, a bank in Illinois that was, at one point, and the alleged trustee for the "S.B.
 Lexington, Inc. Employee Death Benefit Trust" (the "Lexington Trust").
 The Lexington Trust was, upon information and belief, created to provide employee benefits to certain employees of S.B.
 Lexington, Inc., an insurance agency, including Simon Bernstein, but it is unclear if such trust was properly established.

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.